Vietnam, Asia -

 In Hanoi, we sleep in bunkbeds in a dormitory.
 While in Hoa Binh and Sapa we enjoy group homestays where we all stay in our hosts home, and in Ha Long Bay, we sleep for two nights on a boat.
 Showers are available; however, we shower every three to four days to conserve resources and support sustainability.

-A leader-escorted round-trip flight will be available (but not required) for those travelers who wish to fly with a leader.
+A leader-escorted round-trip flight will be available (but not required) from LAX for those travelers who wish to fly with a leader.
 Please contact our office for details.

 Deep in a dream about a summer full of meaning, where discoveries unfold around every corner and fulfillment is found in genuine projects and genuine people, we open our eyes as the plane touches down in Hanoi, Vietnam.
 Bags in hand, we hit the ground running, breathing life into the vision.
 Settling into our group homestay, we embark on a neighborhood tour.
 Ban Than, or “Best Friends” in Vietnamese, reminds us to make the most of opportunities for connection.
 From the Temple of Literature and the Vietnamese Women Museum, to the historic Hoa Lo Prison and peaceful Hoan Kiem Lake, Hanoi sparkles with richness and lore.